SirSalsa/Obelyx/README.md

 >*Build a self-hosted program using modern .NET, REST APIs, and a React-based frontend that can replace my current backlog tracking in Google Sheets.*

 ## Why "Obelyx"?
-The name **Obelyx** is a adaptation of *Obelisk*, a monument that much like your game backlog, stands the test of time.
+The name **Obelyx** comes from *Obelisk* — a monument that, much like your game backlog, stands the test of time.

-In my experience, clearing out one's backlog is like overcoming a challenge, not unlike climbing or building an obelisk.
-It takes patience, motivation and the desire to overcome even the smallest of challenges that life might throw at you.
+Conquering it is an adventure in itself, not unlike building the monuments of old.
+It takes patience, motivation, and the drive to overcome even the smallest challenges life throws your way.

 ## Installation